flofaqep/README/README.md

 =============================

 - Register a new github account with a username chosen from the following random string generator.
 Try to choose an easy to pronounce relatable name :) https://www.random.org/strings/?num=20&len=8&loweralpha=on&unique=on&format=html&rnd=new
+- Use an email address that only you have access to and isn't likely to be seen by other curious parties.